top of page

 Other benefits:

-• Singing with others helps children feel part of a community.
+• Singing with others helps you feel part of a community.

 • Singing stimulates creativity.